A personal URL (PURL) is a unique and personalized Landing Page created especially for each recipient of your direct mail or email marketing campaign.

-The visitor should know within 5 seconds of visiting your website what your offering.
+The visitor should know within 5 seconds of visiting your website what you're offering.
 To test this use the five second test.
 Have somebody, preferably somebody in your industry, take a look at your landing page for 5 seconds then take it down.
 Ask them what the website was all about.
 If they can't tell you, your message is not clear enough.
 Try to portray your message in fewer than 7 words.
 Make those words big and bold - the first thing people see when they visit the site.
 You want to make it as obvious as possible what your site is all about, and the next steps your visitors should take.

 There's also a great tool to assist with your 5 second test: http://fivesecondtest.com/

 A split second is all you got - That's all it takes for visitors to leave your landing page.
 So what can you do right off the bat that will cause the visitor to take notice?
 Use their name!
-"Jim, were so glad you stopped by", "Sally, check out this information we gathered for you."
+"Jim, we're so glad you stopped by", "Sally, check out this information we gathered for you."
 You get the idea.
 A name increases affinity and engagement, and will therefore improve your campaign's results.

 Once you make it past the split second, your next task is to keep their interest.
 For this you need to provide personalized and relevant content.
 This content is pulled from the work you did in gathering your list.
-The more your know about your prospects, the more you personalized and relevant your landing page can be.
+The more you know about your prospects, the more you personalized and relevant your landing page can be.

 Keep in mind that there is a fine line between being relevant, and being creepy!
 Just because you know something about your visitor doesn't mean you have to share it.
 Let's say, for example, that you know your visitor has two kids.
 This doesn't mean you need to tell the visitor that you know that.
 It's a fine line, but really just use common sense here.

-If your looking for breakthrough results your offers should also be personalized for each prospect.
-Segment or cluster prospects into like groups and align the offers you make to each segment/cluster of people so it's ever more compelling.
+If you're looking for breakthrough results your offers should also be personalized for each prospect.
+Segment or cluster prospects into like groups and align the offers you make to each segment/cluster of people so it's more compelling.
 When done properly, your visitor finds it almost irresistibly easy to click yes, place an order, or take the desired action.